 I visited India multiple times since 2017.
 These are my favourite destinations or places I still want to visit.

 Unfortunately, it is currently impossible to travel to India from abroad as the Indian government has closed its borders in an effort to fight the COVID-19 pandemic.
 This post is intended to help you choose where to go in India after the pandemic.
 The overview includes destinations that I have visited myself, as well as some parts of India that are still on my travel wish list.
+It is also good to know when India has public holidays, because that could affect your plans.

 Places to visit in India’s Golden Triangle